How To Dress Sustainably for Festival Season

 Don’t get me wrong, there’s plenty to love about Coachella fashion.
 I mean, where else would you see Harry Styles and Shania Twain perform in matching sequin ensembles?
 Over-the-top outfits have come to define the event, but that’s starting to change.

-After a three year pandemic hiatus, Coachella 2022 marked the return of in-person festivals on April 15.
+After a three-year pandemic hiatus, Coachella 2022 marked the return of in-person festivals last year.
 The fashion-forward affair was first in the line of various upcoming summer music events, including Canadian festivals Osheaga and Veld.
-But as the climate crisis intensifies, it’s impossible to ignore the environmental nightmare that is festival fashion.
+Coachella 2023 kicks off on April 14 and the much-anticipated festival is shaping up to be bigger and buzzier than ever.
+And that means lots (and lots) of one-and-done outfits.
+As the climate crisis intensifies, it’s impossible to ignore the environmental nightmare that is festival fashion.

 A 2019 study found that, every year, about 7.5 million festival outfits are single-use.
 In the age of the influencer, Coachella has become a hub of content creation based on the premise of unique, never-before-seen outfits.
 “When people are increasingly seeing more influencers and celebrities styling new pieces, it’s easy to turn to a fast fashion brand and purchase a similar item for less,” says Maria Morales, the general manager of Poshmark Canada.